 A thermostat detects and maintains the temperature of your home.
 It turns your heating and cooling equipment on or off until the desired temperature is reached.

 Manage your thermostat settings to improve your home’s comfort and to save energy and money.
-You can save 3 to 4 per cent on heating costs during heating season by setting your thermostat at least 3°C lower for 8 hours a day.
+You can save 3 to 4% on heating costs during heating season by setting your thermostat at least 3°C lower for 8 hours a day.

 For even more control over your settings, upgrade to a Wi-Fi connected smart thermostat.